HewlettPackard/dlcookbook-dlbs/docs/data/data.md

 > In current version, only image-type of datasets are supported.
 However, if input pipeline
 > is only specified by a directory, it will work.

+One thing to remember preparing benchmarking dataset is that various models define their own shape for input images.
+For instance, InceptionV3's input shape is `3x299x299` while ResNet50's input shape is `3x224x224`.
+The [models](/models/models.md?id=supported-models) section provides detailed information on all supported models and their input shapes.

 ### Caffe
 > Caffe can work with datasets stored in LMDB or LEVELDB databases.